dilipraj28/Planets/README.md

 # The Planet
 ### The Planet!&nbsp;<img src="https://github.com/dilipraj28/Planets/blob/master/Earth.gif" width="24px">
 The Planet is a project which is created by using HTML, CSS and javaScript.
-The webpage gives information about Planets in our solar system.
+The webpage gives information about Planets in our <a href="https://en.wikipedia.org/wiki/Solar_System" target="_blank">solar system.</a>

 ## Check Out the Webpage